Didn’t find the answer to your question?

 Saint George, UT 84770

-Note: Utah Tech University does not require that students submit foreign college/university transcripts for undergraduate transfer students, nor do we guarantee that the credits will transfer.
+Note: UT does not require that students submit foreign college/university transcripts for undergraduate transfer students, nor do we guarantee that the credits will transfer.
 Transcript evaluation is required for graduate program applicants.

 After submitting the initial application, you will be contacted within 3 business days with information regarding your personalized list of admission requirements.